Risk and assessment scoring configuration in Risk Manager

 For example: Likelihood and impact with a 3-point severity scale, namely low, medium, and high.

-You can set up the severity scale of the risk fields in the Configuration page, as follows:
+To set up the severity scale of the risk fields in the Configuration page, follow these steps:

 Note